Created by (unknown)

-Here’s a blast from the past-another short-lived attempt to bring the P.I. to comic books.
-As far as these things go, ROCKY JORDEN was relatively successful — he survived in his own comic book for eight whole issues, published by Atlas Comics (an early incarnation of what would become Marvel Comics).
-The mag, originally called Crime Cases-Private Eye, promised “Dangerous Adventures from the Private Case Book of Rocky Jorden.”
-By the sixth issue, Rocky was definitely the headliner, and the title was changed to Rocky Jorden, Private Eye.
+It’s another short-lived attempt to bring the P.I. to comic books.
+As far as these things go, ROCKY JORDEN was relatively successful–he survived in his own comic book for eight whole issues, published by Atlas Comics (an early incarnation of what would become Marvel Comics).
+The mag, originally called Crime Cases-Private Eye, promised “Dangerous Adventures from the Private Case Book of Rocky Jorden,” and by the sixth issue, Rocky was definitely the headliner.
+The title was changed to Rocky Jorden, Private Eye.
 But it wasn’t to last, even with the name change.
 Number eight was the last issue.

-There were usually two or three Rocky stories per issue, padded out with a couple of standalone tales, and trying to suss out who wrote what is like pulling hen’s teeth.
+There were usually two or three Rocky stories per issue, padded out with a couple of standalone tales, and trying to suss out who wrote what is like pulling a polar bear’s teeth.
 The “creator credit” went to someone called Tom Lammers (or was it Ger Apeldoom?
-Or Frank Wimot?), but we know the editor for the series was Stan Lee.
+Or Frank Wimot?), but we “know” the editor for the series was Stan Lee.

 Yeah, that Stan Lee.

-Still, what really made him Rocky such an interesting guy wasn’t the pretty standard plots — it was some of the talent used to bring him into the world, including acclaimed comic artists such as Pete Morisi and George Tuska.
+Still, what really made Rocky such an interesting guy wasn’t the pretty standard plots–it was some of the talent used to bring him into the world, including acclaimed comic artists such as Pete Morisi and George Tuska.